Mwindo/word-games/Word_Train/README.md

 Player 1: "x", current string is "x"\
 Player 2: "i", current string is "xi", which is only a prefix for "xi" or "xis" (according to the arbitrary dicionary I am using for this contrived example), neither of which is > 4 letters, so Player 1 wins

+## Organization

+Shared data structures and code go in `./base_classes`.
+Lexicons (.txt files of line-separated words) go in `./lexicons`.
+Other modules are for random explorations based on Word Train that can make use of the base classes and lexicons.

+## To Play

+Run `python3 -m word_train` from this directory.

 ## Tests

 Run `python3 -m pytest` from this directory